 Though skipped by many visitors to Greece, we feel Peloponnese to be a must-see destination, particularly for those interested in the myths and temples of the many Greek gods, as well as the ancient beginnings of the Olympics.
-Of special note culturally-rich Peloponnese includes three UNESCO World Heritage Sites (Mycena/Tiryns, Mystras and Olympia).
-Using the luxury 38 pavilion AMANZOE as your base, makes for a very comfortable, high touch 2-3 night stopover.
+Of special note, culturally-rich Peloponnese includes three UNESCO World Heritage Sites (Mycena/Tiryns, Mystras, and Olympia).
+Using the luxury, 38-pavilion AMANZOE as your base makes for a very comfortable, high touch two to three-night stopover.
 A nice treat when crossing mainland Greece over the Isthmus of Corinth is the architecturally striking multi-span, cable-stayed Rio Antirio Bridge.

-From the 6th to the 2nd Century B.C., Nemea was the ancient site of the “Nemean Games” which attracted participants throughout the Greek world.
-The 30,000 seat stadium has been restored by archeologist Stephen Miller and his teams from the University of California in Berkley.
-Here you will see 9 sand-colored Doric columns standing on even ground that served as a gym floor.
+From the 6th to the 2nd-century B.C., Nemea was the ancient site of the “Nemean Games” which attracted participants throughout the Greek world.
+The 30,000-seat stadium has been restored by archeologist Stephen Miller and his teams from the University of California at Berkley.
+Here you will see nine sand-colored Doric columns standing on the even ground that served as a gym floor.
 The clay service running track measured 600 ancient feet.
 Athletes stripped and rubbed their bodies with olive oil and dust, functioning as both sunscreen and an enhancement for muscular male beauty.
 Athletes competed in the nude at all athletic festivals.
 In fact, all men exercised in the nude (the word “gymnasium” came from the Greek word for naked).
 A second interesting Nemea site is the reconstructed Temple of Zeus.
 Do not miss the archeological site’s museum.
-Though small, we found this museum to be quite informative/organized.
+Though small, we found this museum to be quite informative and organized.
 In Greek mythology, Nemea is the place Hercules overcame the Nemean Lion of the Lady Hera.

-In Nemea you will also see a “secret entrance” from the locker room to the stadium with a unique vaulted ceiling.
-The athletes waited here for their names to be called for the games.
-Of special note, women were prohibited from competing or even watching the games.
+In Nemea, you will also see a “secret entrance” from the locker room to the stadium with a unique vaulted ceiling.
+The athletes waited here for their names to be called for the games, while women were prohibited from competing or even watching the games.
 Before the rise of Christianity, sexual relations between men were widely practiced throughout Greece.